 Validation checks will be completed on your application.
 This will involve checking that all required documents have been submitted and that the documents can be opened and are readable.
 If the application is not valid, and there is time before the meeting, you will be given the opportunity to correct this.
-The application will need to be valid by 2pm on the Friday before your REC meeting to be able to proceed the following Wednesday.
+The application will need to be valid seven days before your REC meeting by 12pm.

 Are there any other expectations of sponsors?